linusmimietz/linusmimietz-com-memes/memes-react-app/README.md

 ## Note on File Hosting

-All meme files (images and videos) should be uploaded to the DigitalOcean Space "linus-mimietz-com-memes".
+All meme files (images and videos) should be uploaded to the DigitalOcean Space "linus-mimietz-com-memes" as public.
 The application is configured to fetch memes from this location.